twburns88/ISYS57103-Fall25-GroupProject-Thomas-Lalitsingh-Peggy/README.md

 ## System Design

-The system uses a **multi-agent approach** with specialized AI tasks:
+The system uses a **multi-API call approach** with specialized AI tasks:

--  **Product Identification Agent** – Detects and identifies products from a phone camera.
+-  **Product Identification** – Detects and identifies products from a phone camera.
--  **Retailer Data Agent** – Searches retailer APIs or websites for stock availability.
+-  **Retailer Data** – Searches retailer APIs or websites for stock availability.
--  **Ranking Agent** – Ranks results by distance, price, and availability.
+-  **Ranking** – Ranks results by distance, price, and availability.

 ---